Directory of U.S. Military Rockets and Missiles

 SDB II

 In April 2006, two competitive SDB II risk reduction contracts were awarded to Boeing and Raytheon.
-Boeing has teamed with Lockheed Martin, which will provide the seeker for Boeing's GBU-40/B SDB II.
-Raytheon's SDB II entry has been designated as GBU-53/B. SDB II's main improvements over the GBU-39/B will be a multi-mode terminal seeker with autonomous target recognition capabilities, and a two-way datalink.
-The announcement of the winner of the SDB II competition is scheduled for late 2009.
+Boeing had teamed with Lockheed Martin, which provided the seeker for Boeing's GBU-40/B SDB II.
+Raytheon's SDB II entry has been designated as GBU-53/B. SDB II's main improvements over the GBU-39/B were a multi-mode terminal seeker with autonomous target recognition capabilities, and a two-way datalink.
+In 2010, Raytheon was announced as winner of the SDB II competition, and was awarded the EMD (Engineering and Manufacturing Development) contract for its GBU-53/B (q.v. for further information).

 Specifications